 6:30 PM — Checked into the hostel

-Danhostel Aarhus, right by the harbor.
-250 DKK for a dorm bed.
-Clean sheets, locker that actually works, and a common room with a view of the water.
-Not glamorous but I didn't come here for thread count.
+Danhostel Aarhus sits right by the harbor.
+250 DKK gets you a dorm bed — clean sheets, a locker that actually works, and a common room facing the water.
+Not glamorous, but this isn't a thread-count kind of trip.

 7:15 PM — First walk through the Latin Quarter

-Mejlgade and the streets around Volden.
-Cobblestones, independent boutiques, vintage shops that smell like old leather.
-A cafe with a cat sleeping in the window.
-A record store playing Dexter Gordon at a volume that spilled into the street.
+Mejlgade and the streets around Volden deliver cobblestones, independent boutiques, and vintage shops that smell like old leather.
+A cafe with a cat asleep in the window.
+A record store playing Dexter Gordon at a volume that spills into the street.

 8:30 PM — Dinner at the Street Food Market

-A converted bus garage near the train station with 30+ food stalls.
-The energy reminded me of food markets in Bangkok but colder and with more hygge.
-I had a smoked salmon open sandwich (85 DKK) and a local craft beer (65 DKK).
-Sat at a communal table next to two Danish university students who explained the rules of cycling in Aarhus with the gravity of someone explaining air traffic control.
+A converted bus garage near the train station packs in 30+ food stalls.
+The energy echoes the food markets of Bangkok, only colder and steeped in more hygge.
+Order a smoked salmon open sandwich (85 DKK) and a local craft beer (65 DKK), then take a communal table — where two Danish university students might explain the rules of cycling in Aarhus with the gravity of someone explaining air traffic control.

 10:45 PM — Harbor walk